Global Esports Federations announces Dubai as host city for Global Esports Games 2025

 "The whole world knows that Dubai is a great host and offers an epic world-class setting.
 We can't wait to see athletes from across the world – standing on center stage at the GEF Arena in December 2025 – as they compete for the glory of their home country flag, the fans at home and in the stands, and the chance to show the world their many skills, talents, their personal journey and desire to compete," he added.

-For media inquiries: [email protected]balesports.org.
+For media inquiries: [email protected].

 SOURCE Global Esports Federation